ossab98/mandaic-keyboard-1/readme.md

 - [x] Test on Windows and possibly Linux to make sure it works properly.
 - [x] Fix bug for the keyboard to work with input event.
 - [x] Add typing functionality to further improve the user experience.
+- [x] Add missing characters such as ? from the Arabic Noto Sans family.
 - [ ] Add more keys when holding the Shift keys.